Ken Whitlock: Professional football career

 In 1948, Whitlock joined the Toronto Argonauts of the IRFU.
 (Note: The IRFU became part of the CFL in 1958.)
 The Argonauts had won three straight league titles with an all-Canadian roster.
 According to Whitlock, professional football in the United States was mostly segregated at the time, which led him to view Canada as his opportunity for a career in sports.
 At age 28, the 175 lb passing and kicking halfback became the first Black player for the Argonauts.
 In his regular-season debut, he scored on a punt for a rouge in a 20–7 win over Montreal.
 In the following game against Hamilton, Whitlock scored six points in the fourth quarter, including a five-yard touchdown run, helping lead Toronto to a 14–7 win.
 He played a total of four games for the Argonauts before being released.

-Later years
+Later life

 Whitlock returned to Virginia and earned a master's degree in education.
 In 1953, he was named the acting principal of the Mary M. Scott School, a new elementary school within the Richmond Public Schools in Richmond, Virginia.
 He was a principal at five schools before he retired in 1980.
 After beginning research for his autobiography in 1986, Breaking Barriers: The Ken Whitlock Story was published in 2001.